pycom/pycom-documentation/datasheets/development/fipy.md

 ## Tutorials

-Tutorials on how to the FiPy module can be found in the [examples](../../tutorials/introduction.md) section of this documentation.
-The following tutorials might be of specific interest for the FiPy:
+Tutorials on the FiPy module can be found in the [examples](../../tutorials/introduction.md) section of this documentation.
+The following tutorials might be of  interest for those using the FiPy:

 * [WiFi connection](../../tutorials/all/wlan.md)
 * [LoRaWAN node](../../tutorials/lora/lorawan-abp.md)